mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 - Docker - Push Web image
 - Docker - Build Sql image
 - Docker - Push Sql image
+- Copy and publish Kubernetes' yml files as Build artifact for further deployments

 See the details of this [build definition in YAML file here](./SqlServerAutoTuningDashboard/VSTS-CI.yml).